BHS Course Catalog

 Fee: None (TI-84 or equivalent is required)

 This course is designed to assist students with specific deficits in the areas of math.
-The focus of the course is on the study of variables and linear equations, graphing techniques, abstract reasoning skills, and problem-solving skills.
-While similar algebra skills are covered, the material is paced to permit for mastery of content and further skill development.
-Topics include: expressions, equations, inequalities, linear models, systems of equations & inequalities, exponents, polynomials, functions, factoring, sequences, and exponential representations.
+The focus of the course is on the essential skills of Algebra, including variables and linear equations, graphing techniques, abstract reasoning, and problem-solving.
+The material is paced to permit for mastery of content and further skill development.
+Topics include: expressions, equations, inequalities, linear models, systems of equations & inequalities, exponents, polynomials, functions, factoring, sequences and exponential representations.

 Prerequisite: Placement determined by student’s identified needs